danczakre/EMSL2022_Visualization/README.md

 1. Download this repository by going to the upper right side of this page, clicking the green "Code" button, and "Download ZIP"
 2. Unzip this repository wherever convenient
 3. Open the R script
-4. Change the home.dir parameter in the R script to the full location of the downloaded repository (e.g., go to the address bar in explorer to copy)
+4. Change the home.dir parameter in the R script to the full location of the downloaded repository (e.g., go to the address bar in explorer to copy).
+Remember, if on Windows and you are copying from the address bar, you will need to replace the backslashes (/) with forward slashes (\) in R.
 5. Click the "Source" button in the upper right side of the R script window in RStudio